w3f/Grants-Program/applications/Cyborg.md

 ### Team's experience

 - [Barath Kanna](https://www.linkedin.com/in/barath-kanna-23a23a172) - A developer with a specialization in Rust and blockchain technology.
 His experience is rooted in designing blockchain infrastructure solutions.
-Notably, he is an alumni of the Polkadot Blockchain Academy's third cohort at UC Berkeley (July - Aug 2023)
+Notably, he is an alumni of the Polkadot Blockchain Academy's third cohort at UC Berkeley (Jul - Aug 2023)

 - [Kresna Sucandra](https://www.linkedin.com/in/kresna-sucandra) - With three years of work in Rust, Substrate, and INK, Kresna has a foundational background in blockchain solutions.
 He was the former co-founder and head of protocol development at [Invarch Network](https://invarch.network/) ( Polkadot and Kusama parachain).
 Beyond this, he is also a Polkadot Ambassador who manages the Polkadot Hub in Bali.

 - [Megha Varshini](https://www.linkedin.com/in/megha-varshini-tamilarasan-b1247a212) - She has been involved in operations for Web3 projects and has taken initiatives in the blockchain community.
-One of her contributions is the establishment of [Indi Verse DAO](https://www.linkedin.com/company/indi-verse-dao), a web 3.0 community with a focus on blockchain education in India.
+One of her contributions is the establishment of [Indi Verse DAO](https://www.linkedin.com/company/indi-verse-dao), a web 3.0 community in India.
 Additionally, she is the candidate of the Polkadot Ambassador Program.
+She is also a graduate from the Polkadot Blockchain Academy's Founders Track at Hong Kong (Jan - Feb 2024)

 ### Team Code Repos